What is the Excavator’s Operating Weight

 It is the largest part of the arm.
 They are of different sizes and lengths depending on the task to be completed and the type of the excavator.

-They are the upper arm portion mounted to the house, controlled and powered by hydraulic boom cylinder which is part of machines primary pressurized system.
+They are the upper arm portion mounted to the house, controlled and powered by a hydraulic boom cylinder which is part of the machine’s primary pressurized system.

 Stick